-Giancarlo Succi is a Senior Consultant with Cutter Consortium's Business Agility & Software Engineering Excellence practice.
-He has consulted with private and public organizations worldwide in the areas of Agile methods, software quality (measurements), software system architecting, design, development, IT strategy, and training for software personnel.
+Giancarlo Succi is a Cutter Expert and has consulted with private and public organizations worldwide in the areas of Agile methods, software quality (measurements), software system architecting, design, development, IT strategy, and training for software personnel.
 Dr. Succi is a tenure Professor at the Free University of Bolzano-Bozen (Italy), where he directs the Center for Applied Software Engineering.
 Previously, he was a tenure Professor at the University of Alberta, Edmonton (Canada), where he served as Director of Computer Engineering and Director of the Alberta Software Engineering Research Consortium; Associate Professor at the University of Calgary, Alberta (Canada), where he was Director of the Graduate Program in Software Engineering; and Assistant Professor at the University of Trento (Italy).
 He was also Chairman of a small software company, EuTec.